 Protect your Garden in a Heatwave

-In general summer heat dries out the soil and scorches plant material just at the time when garden owners are distracted by holiday activities.
-So here are some tips to help your garden survive the heat this summer:
+In general summer heat dries out the soil and scorches plant material – so here are some tips to help your garden survive the heat this summer:

 1. Be prepared